-The Global and International Studies Program (GISP) begins from the premise that the growing interconnectedness of global affairs is such that it cannot be studied within the narrow boundaries of traditional disciplines.
-GISP offers a problem-based and interdisciplinary curriculum that draws on faculty strengths in anthropology, economics, history, political science, sociology, and area studies, and emphasizes the importance of culture and society to the study of international affairs.
-The goal is to create connections among these different disciplines in order to facilitate new and innovative perspectives on global phenomena.
+The Global and International Studies (GIS) Program offers a problem-based and interdisciplinary path for the study of global and international affairs.
+GIS begins from the proposition that the growing interconnectedness and complexity of global affairs is such that it cannot be studied within the narrow boundaries of traditional disciplines.
+Designed to draw attention to how global forces affect and shape local conditions (and vice versa), GIS emphasizes the importance of language, culture, and society to the study of international affairs and asks all students to complete an international experience.
+The GIS curriculum draws on faculty strengths in anthropology, economics, history, political science, sociology, and area studies to foster connections among interdisciplinary approaches to global phenomena and facilitate new and innovative perspectives on international affairs.

 Areas of Study

-The Global and International Studies Program has three thematic fields: transnational processes, culture, and ideas; global economics, trade, and development; and international politics, states, and institutions.
-Students choose one of these fields as the primary focus of their major and take at least one course in the remaining two fields.
+The Global and International Studies Program is organized into three thematic subfields: transnationalism; global economics; and international relations.
+Students choose one of these subfields as the primary focus of their major, and take at least one course in the remaining two fields.
 In addition, students complete course work that focuses on the history, politics, and/or culture and society of a particular geographic area.

-Courses in this field take up issues related to the theory and practice of interstate relations.
-Covered themes include international history, international relations theory, security studies, nations and nationalism, state sovereignty, and international institutions.
+International Relations: Courses in this field take up issues related to the theory and practice of interstate relations.
+Covered themes include international history, international relations theory, security studies, state sovereignty, and international institutions.

-Students majoring in Global and International Studies are required to complete a total of 11 GISP or GISP cross-listed courses and two semesters of the Senior Project; obtain competency in a foreign language; and study abroad or at the Bard Globalization and International Affairs (BGIA) program.
-Two of the courses, excluding the Junior Research Seminar and Senior Project, must be at the 300 level.
+Students majoring in Global and International Studies are required to complete a total of 10 GIS or GIS cross-listed courses and two semesters of the Senior Project; obtain competency in a foreign language; and study abroad or at the Bard Globalization and International Affairs Program in Manhattan.
+Two of the courses, excluding the research design/methodology course, must be at the 300 level.
 A single course may not fulfill more than one requirement.

-Prior to or concurrent with Moderation, a student must have taken at least four GISP courses, including two core courses; identified their primary thematic field; and made progress toward the language requirement.
-To moderate into GISP, each student is required to submit a one-page plan of study to the program directors and Moderation board that demonstrates a coherent vision of their academic interests within Global and International Studies, and how they plan to realize that vision in their remaining years at Bard.
-The plan should address how the study of different disciplines would benefit the student’s research interests.
+Prior to or concurrent with Moderation, a student must have taken at least four GIS courses, including one core course; identified their primary thematic field; and made progress toward the language requirement.
+To moderate into GIS, students are required to submit a one-page plan of study to the program directors and Moderation board that demonstrates a coherent vision of their academic interests within Global and International Studies, and how they relate to their Senior Project.
+The plan should address how the study of different disciplines would benefit the student’s research interests and Senior Project.